 - 11. Assassin’s Creed III (PS3, PS4, Xbox 360, Xbox One, Wii U, Nintendo Switch, PC)

 - 12. Assassin’s Creed Unity (Xbox One, PS4, PC)

-Released one year after the buggy and underwhelming Assassin’s Creed III, Assassin’s Creed IV: Black Flag returned the series to its former glory despite leaning heavily on new naval combat systems.
+Released one year after the buggy and underwhelming Assassin’s Creed III, Black Flag returned the series to its former glory despite leaning heavily on new naval combat systems that were admittedly one of the most enjoyable parts of the game.
 It was still an Assassin’s Creed game at its heart, with improved stealth and traversal, but what really made Black Flag feel like a step up was its pacing.
 There was no 10-hour prologue to get through before receiving the famous Assassin robes and weapons, and the Caribbean environments felt much more vibrant than the drab colonial villages of Assassin’s Creed III.

 Read our full Assassin’s Creed IV: Black Flag review

 The first game in the series to carry over its protagonist from the previous game, Assassin’s Creed Brotherhood improved on its predecessor in virtually every way.
-The smooth, reaction-based combat returned, allowing Ezio to cut down several enemies without making him feel overpowered, and the gorgeous Rome felt fully realized and detailed.
+The smooth, reaction-based combat returned — which allowed Ezio to cut down several enemies without making him feel overpowered — and the gorgeous Roman backdrop felt fully realized and detailed.
 What made the game feel unique from Assassin’s Creed II was its titular Brotherhood system, which allowed Ezio to recruit and call on fellow assassins to assist in combat.
 It added a whole new layer to the stealth gameplay, and made every encounter more strategic.